BSTech/bsdcnfix2/README.md

 - Launch Discord and wait for a notification.

 If something goes wrong, simply delete "core.asar" and rename "\_core.asar" back to "core.asar".
-If you update Discord and this feature gets broken again, just apply the fix again beginning form the first step.
+If you update Discord and this feature gets broken again, just apply the fix again beginning from the first step.

 ## Is it legal?
 (RANT)